Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Datetime field

-Represents a field type for storing datetime values with the format `YYYY-MM-DD H:i:s`.
+Represents a field type for storing either datetime values with the format `YYYY-MM-DD H:i:s` or date values with the format `YYYY-MM-DD` or time values with the format `H:i:s`.

 A datetime field has the following properties in addition to the common [derived field](#derived-field) settings: